openeggbert/mind-net/README.md

 - [ ] Zettelkasten component
 - [ ] Test component
 - [ ] New table concept : title, disambiguation, note_id
-- [ ] New table source: type:book/web, title, author, year, page_number, url
+- [ ] New table source: type:book/web, title, author, year, page_number, url, map_id
+- [ ] New table idea: string title, string content, bool important, bool public
 - [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
 - [ ] property.key, tag_type.title - length should be limited
 - [ ] IMPROVEMENT Enums will be PascalCase, not all uppercase